triggerdotdev/trigger.dev/apps/webapp/templates/docs/resend-welcome-drip-campaign.md

       from: FROM_EMAIL,
       replyTo: REPLY_TO_EMAIL,
       to: event.email,
-      subject: "3 tips to get the most out of Acme.dev",
+      subject: "3 tips to get the most out of Acme",
       react: <TipsEmail name={event.name} />,
     });